atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 of multiple Evacuations for the same pod.
 We do not expect the evacuators to support interaction with multiple Evacuations for a pod.

 `.metadata.generateName` is not supported.
-`.metadata.name` of the pod is expected to be in the format `${POD_UID}-${POD_NAME_PREFIX}`.
- The `POD_UID` is there for uniqueness and the `POD_NAME_PREFIX` is there for a user convenience.

-- The `POD_UID` (length [36 characters](https://pkg.go.dev/github.com/google/uuid#UUID.String))
+If it is set, the request will be rejected.

-  must be identical to `.spec.podRef.uid` or the request will be rejected.
+`.metadata.name` must be identical to `.spec.podRef.uid` or the request will be rejected.
-- The maximum length of the `POD_NAME_PREFIX` is 150 characters.
-Even though, the maximum length of the name is 253 characters and the length of `POD_UID` is 36 characters, we leave 66 characters for a potential future extension.
-If the pod name is less than or equal to 150 characters, then the `POD_NAME_PREFIX` must be identical to `.spec.podRef.name`.
-If the pod name length is greater, then the `POD_NAME_PREFIX` must be a prefix of `.spec.podRef.name` and have a length of 150 characters.
-If this is not met, the request will be rejected.

 The Pod matching the `.spec.podRef.name` will be obtained from the admission plugin lister.
 If the `.spec.podRef.uid` does not match with the pod's UID, the request will be rejected.
+For more details, see [The Name of the Evacuation Objects](#the-name-of-the-evacuation-objects) section in the Alternatives.

 `.spec.evacuators` are set according to the pod's annotations (see [Evacuator](#evacuator) and [Evacuation API](#evacuation-api)).